 - The company charter;

 - List of JSC members, including all founding shareholders and shareholders who are foreign investors;

 - Copies of identification proof – i.e., ID card, passports (for individual members);

-- Copies of establishment decision, business registration certificate, or other equivalent documents (for organizational members), and identification documents of the authorized representative;
+- Copies of the establishment decision, business registration certificate, or other equivalent documents (for organizational members), and identification documents of the authorized representative;

 - Copies of registration documents of the organizations which have been legalized by the consular (for foreign organizations);